 At the end of the video call, some business owners are told they have passed the verification, but then receive an automated email from Google saying they did not pass.
 The email says nothing meaningful, only that “the business does not meet Google standards.”
 When a business is disapproved, there is an option to appeal.
 However, the appeal process is not transparent and business owners, after already providing everything required in the video call, are at a loss for what to submit to Google next.
 Google offers no explanation or assistance in helping these businesses understand where they do not meet the standard.

 Because gauging the legitimacy of a business can done by referring to licensing and paperwork, there is some concern that a video call does not strictly adhere to whether or not a business is truly legitimate.
 It is suspected that the video process might be done to caste judgement or conclusions based on ethnic background or any other details gained from a video interview that might be considered unlawfully biased.

 While small, licensed businesses are being shut down, other businesses that do not display any direct legitimacy-- such as licensing--on their websites are continuing to advertise freely on Google.
 Some of these businesses act as brokers, gathering the jobs or leads from the internet and farming them to contactors or other businesses, but not after “taking some off the top.”
 Because Google is shutting down small businesses, some business owners have no choice but to go to the “broker” businesses and try to earn a living at a reduced wage.

 In summary, without the capability to advertise on Google, small businesses can’t stay in business.
 In the meantime, “brokerage websites” continue to advertised freely on Google.
-The new Advance Verification process moves beyond what is average and reasonable, and Google is not offering transparency or meaningful explanations during the approval or disapproval processes.
-Fully licensed and legitimate small businesses have been systematically shut down—and continue to be shut down--in 2018 under the guise of Google’s Advance Verification program.
+The new Advanced Verification process moves beyond what is average and reasonable, and Google is not offering transparency or meaningful explanations during the approval or disapproval processes.
+Fully licensed and legitimate small businesses have been systematically shut down—and continue to be shut down--in 2017-2018 under the guise of Google’s Advanced Verification program.